rustkas/error-index/README.md

 This project error by error (E0__) provide examples how to reproduce error message.

+Improved examples describing compiler errors give a better understanding of how to write the correct code.

 ## How to study
 1. Open a test.
 2. Uncomment the code 'TODO' line below.